01iverrozario/ft_dwm/README.md

-To install this on your system first you need the following dependencies:
+To install this on your system first, copy these commands

 ```bash
 sudo yay -Sy ttf-ubuntu-mono-nerd alacritty